Whether on Twitter, pitch contests, or in a query, effective pitches must tell a logical story

 Tag: write tip

-If you found this article helpful, please share it with other writers on social media.
-Or pin one of these images.
+If you found this article useful, please share it on social media, or pin one of these images.
 Thanks

 Let TMS help you with your next book.
 Get your copy of Your Novel, This Month today!

 Don’t introduce all your characters in the first chapter I’m ready.
 Well, I’m pretty sure I’m ready.
 This is not my element, but I’m intelligent, capable.
 I can do this.
 I grip my drink tighter, just to steady my hand.
 My brain is racing.
 My […]